jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Bluemix Application tile](/tutorials/jazzeditor/images/bm-app-panel.png)

 Click the URL on the tile to open the application dashboard.
-When you click the URL on the dashboard, it takes you to your already Internet-visible, running application.
+When you click the URL on the application dashboard, it takes you to your already Internet-visible, running application.

 ![A running web application](/tutorials/jazzeditor/images/bm-example.png)